 Gone are the days when co-working meant grabbing a coffee and hoping you wouldn’t get too many dirty looks from the staff when you plugged your laptop in to their ‘secret’ socket.

 Now, there are fantastic, welcoming co-working spaces around the country where you can really feel like you belong – and you might even feel like you have colleagues again at the next desk.
 Here are three of our favourite spaces.

 Our first stop was The Fisheries in Hackney.
 It embodies everything about the best workspaces – with extra touches that most employers don’t provide.
 Now many of us are moving away from going to an employer’s workspace every day, we found the friendly people at The Fisheries really welcoming and helpful.

 What you get at The Fisheries is the closest we’ve found to working from home in a co-working space.
-They’ve included lots of plants, which is good for biophilia, and the furniture is all reclaimed from vintage fairs around the country, so it feels much less corporate than other spaces.
+They’ve including lots of plants, which is good for biophilia, and the furniture is all reclaimed from vintage fairs around the country, so it feels much less corporate than other spaces.

 Membership options range from hot desk and access to communal areas, to a dedicated desk space and a secure private home for your business.
 Whatever you choose, there’s 24/7 access, unlimited free tea and coffee, printing services and even onsite shower facilities – useful if you’re a keen cyclist or gym bunny.
 So impressed with The Fisheries, we signed up!